 The ability to quickly move water off of your property is the primary purpose of a catch basin.
 This provides several benefits, including:

-- Moving Water Away from House - It is critical that water from downspouts, driveways that tilt toward your house, or any water that naturally flows toward your foundation, be captured and moved swiftly away.
-Catch basins can be the best solutions for these issues.
+It is critical that water from downspouts, driveways that tilt toward your house, or any water that naturally flows toward your foundation, be captured and moved swiftly away.
+Catch basins can be the best solution for these issues.

-French drains are sub-surface drains which are installed to gather groundwater that either soaks into the soil from above or rises from below, as the ground is saturated.
+French drains are sub-surface drains that are installed to gather groundwater that either soaks into the soil from above or rises from below, as the ground is saturated.

 This is a quick guide on how catch basins work, and how one will typically be installed.

 Calculating the size and number of catch basins, as well as the size of the pipe to move the water, is critical to the project.